brianjcohen/brianjcohen.github.io/content/Using ssh-agent and ssh-askpass under Wayland on OpenSUSE.md

 `chmod u+x /home/brian/store/script/autostart-ssh-add.sh`

 Here I have it explicitly loading two of my keys, both of which are -SK keys tied to my Yubikey.
 You can put whatever keys you want here.

+Finally, reboot.

+`sudo reboot`

+## Final Thoughts

+This setup is sufficient for me because I use SK keys tied to my Yubikey, but I do not use regular keys that have passphrases.
+For that situation, you may want to use Kwallet to store your passphrases, allowing your keys stored within your agent to be unlocked at login and used throughout your session.
+While I've never done it myself, it's my understanding that you just need to launch Kwallet and enable it. c